 One such study from the University of Nevada concluded that because of these insurance companies’ defunct practices, their profits have hit record highs, totaling in the billions, while injured peoples’ payouts have been some of the lowest we’ve ever seen when taking into regard inflation on things such as cost of living expenses, medical expenses, and rehabilitation expenses.
 The University of Nevada found that policyholders get hurt by being dragged through arbitrary court hearings on what the insurance companies are calling “fender-bender claims,” but what are actual legitimate scenarios where people have suffered debilitating injuries.

 If you’ve never heard of these deplorable practices until now, it’s not because you’re naïve.
 But, instead, it’s because insurance companies would rather you didn’t know that regardless of the severity of your injury, if your vehicle does not endure heavy damage, they will fight tooth and nail to attempt to disprove your claims.
 And after the review of thousands of insurance company documents, court records, interviews with the insured, former insurance company employees, and accident victims, one thing remains the same: if you don’t think that what you’re being offered is fair enough, then you either deal with it or go to court.
 For too long, most people have dealt with it, but it extremely important to realize that you have other reliable options.

 Hiring an experienced insurance claim attorney may be the best thing you can through this entire tumultuous time in your life.
-These aren't lawyers who spend their days in corporate attorney think tanks coming up with another way to disprove the common man's claims, but real people just like you who care about the well-being of their clients and want to help you achieve the best possible results in as little time as possible.
-Call the Pittsburgh car accidents lawyers at Goodrich and Geist today for a free consultation at 800-806-2456.
+These aren’t lawyers who spend their days in corporate attorney think tanks coming up with another way to disprove the common man’s claims, but real people just like you who care about the well-being of their clients and want to help you achieve the best possible results in as little time as possible.
+Call the Pittsburgh car accident lawyers at Goodrich & Geist, P.C. today for a free consultation at 800-806-2456.